markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/intro.md

 specific enough so that one may try to solve them by modern programmable tools.

-As an independent researcher not associated or affiliated with any organization, the sole motivation and purpose of mine in the chapters is to provide a reusable and a testable method for processing and analyzing ancient corpora, especially detecting alphanumeric patterns in text.
+As an independent researcher not associated or affiliated with any organization, the sole motivation and purpose of mine in the this book is to provide a reusable and a testable method for processing and analyzing ancient corpora, especially detecting alphanumeric patterns in text.
 Although the target language in this study is Ancient Greek, the method should be applicable to any language using